 Linked to our English unit, our class will be designing NASA’s next lunar rover, which will consist of a frame, wheels and a motor.
 The children will have to consider the layout, the purpose and the practicality of their design in order to be chosen to be blasted onto the moon’s surface in search of the next big discovery.

 Each week the children will be given a set of spellings, which will be tested the following Thursday.
-The children are encouraged to return their completed sheets to earn their Dojo points.
+The children are encouraged to return their completed sheets to earn their raffle tickets.

 The children also have access to Spelling Shed, an app and online gaming site focussed around securing their age appropriate spellings.

 To improve our times table skills, the children are encouraged to complete daily 5-minute sessions on the TT Rockstar app.
 This helps build mental recall and will support them in many different areas of their mathematical learning.

 Reading is extremely important in Kensington Primary as it holds the key for our pupils to be able to access their work and reach their potential.
 Reading at home each night has a massive impact on this.